-Teotihuacan Tours and visitor information
+Teotihuacan in Mexico: Tours and visitor information

-Teotihuacan Tours last for approximately six hours and they usually include a side trip to a Mexican market and the renowned Basilica of the Virgin of Guadalupe.
+Tours last for approximately six hours and they usually include a side trip to a Mexican market and the renowned Basilica of the Virgin of Guadalupe.

-View of Sun Pyramid from the Museum First stop at Teotihuacan is the small museum, which shows the chronology of the site.
+First stop at Teotihuacan is the small museum, which shows the chronology of the site.

 The people who lived at Teotihuacan were believed to worship the rain god there are many interesting artifacts on display – polished lava tools fashioned from the surrounding volcanic hills, jade, believed to have come from China, and a necklace made out of human teeth.

-More than likely, though, the teeth came from the many thousands of human sacrifices that were offered down the years as an appeasement to the gods.
+More than likely, though, the teeth came from the many thousands of human sacrifices that were offered down the years as appeasement to the gods.

 Worshippers sat in a courtyard while a priest went to each corner, lit a holy fire and muttered incantations in preparation for the religious rites.

 To the right of the courtyard is a pyramid which, for centuries, was covered by a larger one.
-The larger one acted as a protection for the one underneath and it is the best-preserved artifact in the whole of Mexico.
+The larger one acted as a protection for the one underneath and it is the best preserved artifact in the whole of Mexico.